MaikKlein/blog/content/post/CppAndD.md

 * C++ has `user defined literals` like `1_seconds`.
 D doesn't have this feature but it can be emualted with ufcs `1.seconds`.

-* Interfaces can not be templated in C++ but they can be templated in D.

 * Conditonal compilation uses the pre-processor in C++ `#if, #elif, #else, and #endif Directives`.
 In D it is `version(YourKeywork){...}`.

-* Exceptions in D require the GC.
+* Exceptions in D can be allocated automatically by the GC but you can also allocate the storage for an exception yourself.

 * C++ has `namepspaces` and are used like this `namespace Foo{ namespace Bar{ namespace Baz{..}}}`.
 D uses modules with a file structure.
 To get `foo.bar.baz` you can create `baz.d` inside the `bar` folder and `bar` inside the `foo` folder.

 * Globals in D are only thread local by default unless they are immutable.
 To get thread safe global access you would mark the global variable as `shared`.
 To get the same global variables as in C++ you would use `__gshared`.

 * `const` in D is [transitive](https://dlang.org/const-faq.html#transitive-const).
-It is `undefined behaviour` in D to cast away the `const` and modify the object.
+In D and C++ it is `undefined behaviour` to cast away the `const` and modify the object.

 # Meta programming

 * It is possible to pass almost anything to a template in D. C++ is limited to integrals and chars.